Abo Canyon (BNSF)

 Historical or Cultural Relevance

-The rail line through Abo Pass opened in 1908 as part of the Atchison, Topeka & Santa Fe’s shortcut to the southeast.
-For a century it remained single-track, creating the notorious “Abo bottleneck.”
-BNSF’s 2008–2011 double-tracking project carved new ledges into the cliffs and installed ten concrete bridges, an engineering feat that eliminated the last single-track gap on the 2,200-mile Transcon.
+The rail line through Abo Pass opened in 1908 as part of the Atchison, Topeka & Santa Fe's shortcut to the southeast, known as the Belen Cutoff.
+For a century it remained single-track, creating the notorious "Abo bottleneck."
+BNSF's ambitious double-tracking project began in October 2008 and was completed ahead of schedule on June 3, 2011.
+The project required blasting approximately 3.6 million tons of rock and constructing nine new bridges totaling about 3,000 feet in length, an engineering feat that eliminated the last major single-track gap on the 2,200-mile Southern Transcon.
 Just east of the canyon lie the 17th-century ruins of the Abo Pueblo mission, now preserved within Salinas Pueblo Missions National Monument, tying centuries of human movement through the same natural corridor.

 What Makes This Spot Different